SHS Athletics/Activities Handbook

 ACADEMIC ELIGIBILITY

-Summit High School follows The CHSAA Plan A which requires all student-athletes and activity students to pass 5 classes and fail less than 2 to retain eligibility.
+Summit High School follows the CHSAA Plan A which requires all student-athletes and activity students to pass 5 classes and fail less than 2 to retain eligibility.
 (CHSAA Article 17)

 Summit High School conducts grade checks every Wednesday during the season.
 Students who fail to meet the requirements will be **ineligible beginning on the next Monday and for that entire week.

-Process to Regain in-season Eligibility
+Process to Regain Eligibility

 A recheck of grades will occur on the Monday following the initial determination (the preceding Wednesday).
 If the student-athlete has had a change in their academic status and is meeting the requirements for eligibility, the suspension will be removed.